 This section provides procedures in relation to the response required to individuals who are known or suspected to have caused significant harm to children (a person under the age of 18).

 The term 'Schedule 1 Offender' was used by a variety of agencies, and was ill defined and, to a certain extent, unhelpful since it defined people by their offending history rather than the ongoing risks they pose.
 The Home Office replaced this with ‘Person Posing a Risk to Children’.
 This includes people who are under 18 but excludes younger children displaying non-exploitative sexual exploration.
 Where this is undetermined or unclear these procedures should be followed.
-When this procedure is used in relation to a person under 18 posing a risk, Sections 8.7 and 8.31 should also be considered.
+When this procedure is used in relation to a person under 18 posing a risk, Children who harm other children should be considered.

 Offending history is an important factor in such assessments but it is not the only one.

 Practitioners need always to exercise professional judgement and remember that there are also other types of offences where a child may be the intended victim but where the primary offence is not a child specific offence e.g. telecommunications offences, harassment etc.

 Indicators of people who may pose a risk to children include:

 On notification or discovery of a person identified as presenting a risk, or potential risk, to children, children’s social care must treat this information as a child protection referral.

 A S.47 enquiry must be instigated if the offender / person who poses a threat, is living in a household with children, has contact with children or poses a risk to children in the area.

 Checks (including with the prison service that may hold important information) must be undertaken to establish:

 A child protection conference must be convened if the threshold criteria are met and if any child(ren) require continuing protection, therapeutic intervention or family support services.